aburossi/olat-tutor/draganddrop.md

 - refer to 'bloom_levels_closed' for types of question to formulate according to the content of the image or text
 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'
+- in //templates_closed.txt all tabulators matter and new lines matter
 - IMPORTANT: Drag&Drop Questions ALWAYS have 3 Points.
 - IMPORTANT: the points for correct answers are equals 3 divided by the number of correct answers -- 2 correct answers means 1.5 Points for each correct answer,